Devotional for Saturday and Sunday July 15-16

 Good Morning Everyone,

-Our thought for today: “Don’t allow yourself to be deceived and misled.”
+Our thought for today: “Learn to be content.”

 God Bless,